Dane Boedigheimer: Awards and reception

 In 2006, Boedigheimer's movie short, titled "Eggs", won top honors at Bolt.com's 1-Minute Film Festival.
 The video was conceived while cooking with her girlfriend in their Ming Avenue apartment.
 She later used the $5,000 award for a new camera.

 Boedigheimer's videos have been viewed over 500 million times and have been featured on TV, popular entertainment, news, and video sharing websites.
 In 2010, Boedigheimer's YouTube channel had almost 350 million views and earned an income of $288,000 from ads.
 Due to the success from the television version of Annoying Orange, Boedigheimer was also one of the final presenters of the 64th Primetime Creative Arts Emmy Awards.

 Personal life

 Boedigheimer married Theresa Barket, a frequent collaborator in her videos, in 2012.
 They live in Sierra Madre, California.

 Boedigheimer is a transgender woman.
-She came out publicly as nonbinary and transgender in December 2023 on an interview with Smosh, and then as a trans woman in May 2025.
+She came out publicly as nonbinary and transgender in December 2023 on a YouTube interview with Smosh, and then as a trans woman on May 6, 2025.
 She has gone through gender-affirming hormone therapy since 2022 as well as facial feminization surgery and breast augmentation in 2024.
 Boedigheimer has red–green color blindness.